Austrocylindropuntia subulata 'Gumby'

 Austrocylindropuntia subulata 'Gumbi', Austrocylindropuntia subulata f. monstrosa 'Gumby' Austrocylindropuntia subulata f. monstrosa 'Gumbi', Opuntia subulata f. monstrosa 'Gumby', Opuntia subulata f. monstrosa 'Gumbi', Opuntia subulata 'Gumby', Opuntia subulata 'Gumbi', Opuntia 'Gumby', Opuntia 'Gumbi'

-Austrocylindropuntia subulata 'Gumby', also known as Opuntia 'Gumby', is a dwarf, monstrose form of Austrocylindropuntia subulata.
-It is an unusual and rare cactus with cylindrical, green stems with yellow spines and spike-like, green leaves.
-Unlike A. subulata, this form does not grow as large and freely branches with side arms.
+Austrocylindropuntia subulata 'Gumby', also known as Opuntia 'Gumby', is an interesting small cactus with green cylindrical stems with yellow spines and spike-like green leaves.
+Unlike Austrocylindropuntia subulata, this cultivar does not grow as large and freely branches with sidearms.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).